Tromsø · Norway

 Understanding Tromsø Geography

 Tromsø spreads across several islands connected by bridges.
 The city center occupies the eastern part of Tromsøya island.
-The iconic Arctic Cathedral sits on the mainland (Tromsdalen) across the bridge.
+The iconic Arctic Cathedral and Fjellheisen cable car sit on the mainland (Tromsdalen) across the Tromsø Bridge.
 Kvaløya (Whale Island) lies west with excellent aurora spots.
 The airport is on the northern tip of Tromsøya.
 Wilderness lodges scatter across surrounding areas.

-Main Districts Central: City Center/Sentrum (restaurants, nightlife, harbor).
-Tromsøya: Main island, Arctic Cathedral access.
+Main Districts Central: City Center/Sentrum (restaurants, nightlife, harbor, on Tromsøya).
+Tromsøya: Main island with city center.
+Tromsdalen (mainland): Arctic Cathedral, Fjellheisen cable car.
 Kvaløya: Whale Island (aurora viewing, Sommarøy).
-Mainland: Tromsdalen (cable car, cathedral).
 Remote: Various wilderness camps.
 Day trips: Whale safaris, Sami reindeer camps.

 Accommodation Map